Peter III of Russia: Foreign policy

-While historically Peter's planned war against Denmark was seen as a political failure, recent scholarship has portrayed it as part of a pragmatic plan to secure his Holstein-Gottorp duchy and to expand the common Holstein-Russian power northward and westwards.
-Peter believed gaining territory and influence in Denmark and Northern Germany was more useful to Russia than taking East Prussia.
+While historically Peter's planned war against Denmark-Norway was seen as a political failure, recent scholarship has portrayed it as part of a pragmatic plan to secure his Holstein-Gottorp duchy and to expand the common Holstein-Russian power northward and westwards.
+Peter III believed gaining territory and influence in Denmark and Northern Germany was more useful to Russia than taking East Prussia.
 Equally, he thought that friendship with Prussia and with Britain, following its triumph in the Seven Years War, could offer more to aid his plans than alliance with either Austria or France.

 Domestic reforms

 During his 186-day period of government, Peter III passed 220 new laws that he had developed and elaborated during his life as a crown prince.
-Elena Palmer claims that his reforms were of a democratic nature; he also proclaimed religious freedom.
+Writer Elena Palmer claims that his reforms were of a democratic nature and that he also proclaimed religious freedom.

+Peter exempted nobles from compulsory civil and military service during peacetime and allowed them to freely travel abroad.
+He forbade landowners from murdering peasants at the penalty of lifelong exile and ended the persecution of the Old Believers.
+He also issued a manifesto proclaiming the secularisation of church lands, which he never lived to see realised but which Catherine, a convinced secularist, began implementing during her own reign.

+While Catherine continued some of Peter's policies, she also reversed others.
+For example, Peter abolished the Secret Chancellery, the secret police of the Russian Empire, stating that he objected to the arbitrary arrests and torture it carried out.
+Catherine soon reestablished it under a different name, the Secret Expedition.

 Peter III's economic policy reflected the rising influence of Western capitalism and the merchant class or "Third Estate" that accompanied it.
 He established the first state bank in Russia, rejected the nobility's monopoly on trade and encouraged mercantilism by increasing grain exports and forbidding the import of sugar and other materials that could be found in Russia.

 Overthrow and death

+Tsar Peter III was seen as a largely ineffective and unpopular ruler.
+He was a German-born prince of Prussia, and his loyalty to his native land over his inherited one earned him the ire of his people and his army.
+Peter had returned Russia’s conquered territories back to Prussia and withdrawn his forces from the Seven Years’ War, rendering all of Russia’s recent victories, and its sacrifices, pointless.

+Many in the Russian army, as well as Russian citizens and Empress Catherine herself, feared that if Peter continued his concessions to Prussia it would lead to a nationwide uprising and threaten the stability of Russia.
+In the spring of 1762, conspiring with her lover Grigory Orlov and others in the court and military, Catherine began plotting to overthrow her husband.